ll-zerr/gaming-site-login/README.md

 - Update the HTML and JS files to enable language translation when the user selects their language of choice.
 - Fix the issue with the footer links that arose when coding for language translation.
 - Create a CSS custom variable for the borders, text, and icons in the footer.
+- Add the FAQ page and website disclaimer.
 - Validate HTML and CSS code.

 ### Continued development